oceanumeric/algorithms-in-python/README.md

 # Algorithms-in-Python
 Implement algorithms in Python based on the book by Sedgewick and the online course from MIT.
+Here is the outline: